solana-labs/solana-program-library/governance/README.md

 ![Accounts diagram](./resources/governance-accounts.jpg)

+### Governance Realm account

+Governance Realm ties Governance Token Mint and optional Council Token mint to create a realm for any governance pertaining to the community of the token holders.
+For example a trading protocol can issue a governance token and use it to create its governance realm.

+Once a realm is created voters can deposit Governing tokens (Governance or Council) to the realm and use the deposited amount as their voting weight to vote on Proposals within that realm.

-### Governance account
+### Program Governance account

-The basic building block of governance is the Governance account.
-It ties a governed Program ID to a Governance mint and an optional Council mint and holds configuration options defining governance rules.
+The basic building block of governance to update programs is the ProgramGovernance account.
+It ties a governed Program ID and holds configuration options defining governance rules.
 The governed Program ID is used as the seed for a [Program Derived Address](https://docs.solana.com/developing/programming-model/calling-between-programs#program-derived-addresses), and this program derived address is what is used as the address of the Governance account for your Program ID and the corresponding Governance mint and Council mint (if provided).